 • categories: a Reference to Many category resources that are instantiated by the snowpark.
 See Section Categories.
 Nullable.
 Non-empty.

-- connections: a Reference to Many place resources that identify the places that are physically accessible from the mountain area, which may include other Snowparks, Lifts, Mountain Areas, and Ski Slopes.
-Nullable.
-Non-empty. - features: a Reference to Many feature resources present in a snowpark, such as a ramp or a rail.
-See Section Features.
+• connections: a Reference to Many place resources that identify the places that are physically accessible from the mountain area, which may include other Snowparks, Lifts, Mountain Areas, and Ski Slopes.
 Nullable.
 Non-empty.